Fernand0S/elk/README.md

 K = Kibana
 Kibana is a data visualization and exploration tool used for logging and time series analysis, application monitoring, and operational intelligence use cases.
 It offers powerful and easy-to-use features such as histograms, line charts, pie charts, heatmaps, and built-in geospatial support.
 Additionally, it provides tight integration with Elasticsearch, a popular search and analytics engine, which makes Kibana the default choice for visualizing data stored in Elasticsearch.

-Reset password users stack, access container execute command above;
+Reset password users stack, access container execute command above:

 Example: docker exec -it id.container /bin/bash